gallowayevan/nursingfront/README.md

     - make note about discrepancy between different counts (BON and HPDS (NPs excluded))
     - add header to top of row chart on map page
     - make location type clearer (rename or change description)
     - describe metro/nonmetro definition (which counties are included)
+    - add ARIA roles, etc. for tabs and card in nursing model
+    - convert tabs to buttons?
+    - rework tooltip to show all in order? with font == color
+    - clean up code!
+    - convert nursing viz (at least line chart) to layercake?
+    - add link or tooltipped definitions within text

-    Fixes completed as result of snitt test
+    Fixes completed as result of sniff test
     - click out to close info boxes
     - reorder navbar headings to match boxes order
-    - added x axis lable to row chart
+    - added x axis label to row chart
     - locked order in row chart, sorted last non-projected year (2018)
     - revise front page language on Nurse Diffusion
     - make monotype buttons in tutorial more clear